WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

-We evaluate our baseline performance on the dataset.
-We evaluate the performance only when holding out the 10\% domain as it is the only domain of meaning, and including the other domains only dilutes the information carried by this dataset.
+\paragraph{Benchmark results} We present the detailed evaluation of OOD generalization algorithms on the Spurious-Fourier dataset.
+Important note: We evaluate performance only when holding out the $10\%$ domain as it is the only domain of meaning, and including the other domains only dilutes the information carried by this dataset.